PointCloudLibrary/pcl/doc/advanced/content/index.rst

   Please follow the following naming and indentation rules when developing code for PCL.

+* :ref:`exceptions_guide`

+  Short documentation on how to add new, throw and handle exceptions in PCL.

 * :ref:`branches_repository`

   If you're not sure how to best make concurrent commits to the repository to both **trunk**, and any of the existing **branches**, see this example.